 Key Requirements of the LCEVC Codec

-The key requirements for the LCEVC project were specified in the MPEG as follows.
-Here is a summary of the goals that were set forward for the LCEVC MPEG-5 Part 2 project.
+The key requirements for the LCEVC project were specified by MPEG and here is a summary –

 - when enhancing an n-th generation MPEG codec (e.g., AVC), the compression efficiency for the aggregate stream is appreciably higher than that of the n-th generation MPEG codec used at full resolution and as close as possible to that of the (n+1)-th generation MPEG codec (e.g., HEVC) used at full resolution, at bandwidths and operating conditions relevant to mass market distribution;

 - encoding and decoding complexity for the aggregate full resolution video (i.e., base plus enhancement) shall be comparable with that of the base encoder or decoder, respectively, when used alone at full resolution.

 In simpler terms, the aims of the LCEVC codec are –

 - when the base codec is AVC for example, then the compression efficiency when using LCEVC (base and enhancement layers) should be higher than just using AVC to encode the full resolution video (else, what is the point of a new codec, right?)

 - when the base codec is AVC for example, then the complexity (both encoding and decoding) of the LCEVC codec should be comparable with the base codec’s complexity for encoding the full resolution video.
 In other words, LCEVC should not dramatically increase the complexity of the encoder/decoder for compression gains – if it did, it wouldn’t be low complexity, now would it?

 Further more, the MPEG document also talks about the “key implementation and non-technical requirements” and they are:-